-This law implements the former Government and the Danish People’s Party Agreement on better conditions for growth and proper payment of taxes in the sharing and platform economy that include new and changed basic deductions for the sharing economic income.
+This law implements the Government, the Danish People’s Party, the Social Democrats’ and the Social Liberal Party’s Agreement on better conditions for growth and proper payment of taxes in the sharing and platform economy that include new and changed basic deductions for the sharing economic income.

 The goal of the law is to make sure that the Danes who participate in the sharing and platform economy pay the correct tax and to make sure that the regulation regarding income from sharing and platform economy is clear to the citizens involved.

 The law contains new and amended basic deductions in three areas.